 The Huck Institutes of the Life Sciences Travel Awards, made possible by the J. Lloyd and Dorothy Foehr Huck Endowment, provide travel support to Ph.D. students enrolled in all Huck graduate programs who will give poster and/or oral presentations at domestic or international conferences.
 To apply for this travel award, submit a request form at https://wiki.vpr.psu.edu/display/HUCKGPA/Graduate+travel+award+requests.
-The application will be sent to the Chair for review and approval.
+The application will first be reviewed by the Huck Graduate Programs Office for eligibility, and if the application is deemed eligible, it will then be sent to the Chair for approval.
 The maximum award for domestic travel is \$750, and the maximum award for international travel is \$1,500.
 Students are only eligible to receive the award twice during their study at Penn State, for attending two domestic meetings, or one domestic and one international.